KCSO helicopter unit serves Kern County, Bakersfield from above

 The unit also searches for emergencies such as fires, drownings, stranded individuals and more.

-Pflugh and Caughron were the first to spot a massive blaze in early March at 1908 Niles Street, right as they were beginning their shift.
-They then put the message out over radio airwaves and a response of 42 total public service personnel arrived to battle the blaze which resulted in no injuries, according to the Kern County Fire Department.
+Pflugh and Gates were the first to spot a massive blaze in early March at 1908 Niles St., right as they were beginning their shift.
+They then put the message out over radio airwaves and a response of 42 total public service personnel arrived to battle the blaze, which resulted in no injuries, according to the Kern County Fire Department.

 “We were flying along and (Pflugh) was like, ‘What the hell is that?’”
 Gates said.
 “She called it in and everyone showed up (to fight the fire).”